-Our school will demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of children that would be considered missing from education.
+Our school will demonstrate that we have made reasonable enquiries to ascertain the whereabouts of children that would be considered missing from education.

-Where a child leaves the school without a destination or another school is not identified, our school follow Sefton Council Children Missing Education Procedures and they can be found at:

-https://www.sefton.gov.uk/schools-learning/attendance-and-welfare/children-missing-education-(cme).aspx.
-The school will liaise with Carole Blundell the Children Missing Education Co-ordinator who can be contacted on 0151 934 3181 or carole.blundell@sefton.gov.uk
+Where a child leaves the school without a destination or another school is not identified, our school follows Sefton Council Children Missing Education Procedures and they can be found at: Attendance and children missing education | Sefton Council.
+The school will liaise with Clare Johanson the Children Missing Education Co-ordinator who can be contacted on 0151 934 3181 or clare.johanson@sefton.gov.uk.

-For our children who receive an education at another establishment but remain on our roll we will keep in touch on a regular basis with the alternative provision and will continue to monitor the attendance.
-Contact is made by email or telephone daily with our attendance officer.
+For our children who receive an education at another establishment but remain on our roll we will keep in touch on a regular basis with the alternative provision and will continue to monitor their attendance.
+Daily attendance calls and emails are made to alternative provision by attendance officers.